didiersmith/steve/chapters/polymerized-fullerene.md

 ## 0. Polymerized Fullerene

+Russell followed Vincent and Stacy down the road.
+The walk was cold and dark.

+The past few weeks had rewritten huge chunks of his worldview.
+Any lingering doubts he had about the existence of God had been dispelled by Vincent's otherwise impossibly fast technological progress.
+There was simply no other way that one guy in a garage could invent and manufacture a fusion-powered motorcycle in three weeks.
+God was real, his name was Steve, and that was that.

+He talked to him occasionally.
+He liked to ask him questions.

+"Hey Steve!" he thought, as he walked down the footpath.
+"Do I have free will?"

+"I don't even know what that means," Steve replied.

+"Do I get to choose what I do, or do you decide it all for me?"

+"Of course you get to choose what you do.
+That's the entire point.
+Choose wisely."

+"But if you created me, doesn't that mean you already know what I'm going to do?"

+"Russell," Steve explained patiently, "you're a programmer.
+When you write code, do you really know what it's going to do?"

+Touché.

+"Plus," Steve continued.
+"I didn't code you.
+I coded your environment, and then ran I a massive, parallel genetic algorithm.
+I have no idea what you're going to do.
+That's why I'm bothering to run this sim!"

+Russell pondered this some more as he followed Vincent and Stacy through a park.

+"So I could strip naked right now and run around in circles?" he asked.

+"If you feel like it."

+Russell didn't feel like it.
+The massive, parallel genetic algorithm had given him genes that were disinclined to run around naked in the cold.
+He shivered and jogged a little to catch up with the other two.

+"Almost there," Vincent said.

+"Can't wait," Stacy replied.

-The trio reached the Swan River at 4am.
+They reached the Swan River at 4am.
 When they arrived at the sandy shoreline, Vincent took out his phone and spoke into his app, "okay, build the boat."

-The sand in front of them rippled like waves, as the billions of robots that had been following them through the tunnel network emerged, piecing together individual carbon atoms into an unfathomably complex lattice of carbon nanotubes that made sense only to the LLM.
+The sand in front of them rippled like waves, as the billions of robots that had been following them through the tunnel network emerged, piecing together individual carbon atoms into an unfathomably complex lattice of nanotubes that made sense only to the LLM.
 Ribs began to take shape, before being hidden behind a perfectly smooth skin of carbon fiber.
 A figurehead of Steve's terrestrial avatar took shape on the prow, adorned with a diamond crown of thorns.

 In a few minutes, the boat was done.
-It resembled a mastless, carbon cross between a Viking warship and a Thai long-tail boat.
-They pushed it into the river and climbed aboard.
+It resembled a mastless, black combination of a Viking warship and a Thai long-tail boat.
+The three humans pushed it into the river and climbed aboard.

-Vincent fired up the fusion engine and lowered the oversized propeller into the water.
-The boat accelerated with a jolt, and Russell and Stacy were thrown to the floor in surprise.
+Russell watched as Vincent sat at the back, fired up the fusion engine and lowered the oversized propeller into the water.
+The boat accelerated with a jolt, and the two passengers were thrown to the floor in surprise.
 As the ultralight craft skimmed over the water, jostling its occupants port and starboard, Stacy objected.

 "You couldn't have designed a more stable boat?"